Skip to main content

 Overview

-• Nested Transactions - Savepoints for partial rollback
+• Nested Transactions - Savepoints for partial rollback (rewind the buffer)

 • WAL Audit Trail - All transaction events logged for recovery and auditing